spectrum4/spectrum4/docs/printer-buffer.md

 It appears the 256 byte buffer stored a single character row of 32 characters, as a pixel map, comprised of 8 pixel rows, one row at a time, from top to bottom.
-The pixels inside each 32 byte row went ordered from left to right.
-In other words, if the the offset into the printer buffer is stored in the a byte, bits 0-4 would hold the horizontal position from 0-31, and bits 5-7 would hold the vertical pixel row position from 0-7, where 0 is the top pixel row of the 32 characters, and 7 is the lowest row.
+The pixels inside each 32 byte row were ordered from left to right.
+In other words, if the the offset into the printer buffer is stored in a single byte, bits 0-4 would hold the horizontal position from 0-31, and bits 5-7 would hold the vertical pixel row position from 0-7, where 0 is the top pixel row of the 32 characters, and 7 is the lowest row.

 The screen was also 32 characters wide, so the printer buffer was essentially designed to be able to buffer a single character row from the screen.